sthancock/gedisimulator/README.md

 * Compile from souce: Do this of you are confident compiling C code
 * Compilation script: Automatically does the above.
 Do this if you don't have root access and are not confident compiling C code

+These three methods are listed below.
+Note that the compilation script will create a directory structure to install the code in to and modify your .bashrc file to point to these, so it is not recommended if you have a particular way you like your system set up.

 ##### Singularity container
 The simplest way to get set up is to use the script provided to build all programs within a [**singularity container**](https://www.sylabs.io/docs/).
 Download this [script](https://bitbucket.org/StevenHancock/gedisimulator/src/master/makeSingularity.txt), then build (in Linux) by the command below. **Note** that this requires root access.
 Singularity cannot be run on a Mac natively and must be built and run within a [virtual machine](https://www.sylabs.io/guides/2.6/user-guide/installation.html#install-on-mac).